learn-co-curriculum/dsc-dash-intro/README.md

 ### A Simple Callback

-Let's implement the HTML and JavaScript code above using Dash instead.
-We'll need a layout consisting of a Div component for the `<div>` tag, a Button component ([documentation here](https://dash.plotly.com/dash-html-components/button)) for the `<button>` tag, a P component for the `<p>` tag, a function that modifies the component's text, and a decorator that connects the click event to the text modification.
+Implement the HTML and JavaScript code above using Dash instead.
+You'll need a layout consisting of a Div component for the `<div>` tag, a Button component ([documentation here](https://dash.plotly.com/dash-html-components/button)) for the `<button>` tag, a P component for the `<p>` tag, a function that modifies the component's text, and a decorator that connects the click event to the text modification.

 ```python